 Purbeck offers something for everyone and our walks have been designed to show as much of the area as possible.
 Some include a pub lunch in a typical Dorset village and others a ride home on the steam train .

 The area is steeped in Dorset history, the Civil War ruin of Corfe Castle, the evacuated village at Tyneham and, of course, the unique geology of the area.
-This year we have three walks with a ‘War’ theme commemorating both World Wars, a new ‘Family Bug’ walk, quarrying, shipwrecks, smuggling, fossils, literature, art, photography and ghost stories.
+This year we have two walks with a ‘War’ theme commemorating both World Wars, walks exploring quarrying, shipwrecks, wildlife, ancient civilisation, fossils, literature, art, photography and local history.
 Really a walk for everyone.

 Purbeck Stone has been quarried for generations and evidence of the industry can be seen all around you.
 Blasted caves on the coast, machinery on the cliffs and the architectural gems of Swanage attest to the area’s quarrying legacy, which still continues today.